mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Destroy any minion.
 Restore that minion's ❤️ to its General.

 name:     Radiant Dragoon
-text:     At the end of your turn, give a friendly minion +2❤️.
+text:     At the end of your turn, give an allied minion +2❤️.
 Prioritize a minion infront of this minion.

 name:     Scintilla
 text:     **Blood Surge**: Restore 3❤️ to your General.